Maren Morris: 2018–2019: Pop crossover, collaborations and continued country success

 Maren Morris was a featured vocalist on Zedd's 2018 single "The Middle".

 Morris was chosen by Zedd and Grey to provide the lead vocals for their pop single "The Middle", released in January 2018.
 The track became her breakout pop crossover single and expanded her audience.
-"The Middle" reached peaked at number five on the Billboard Hot 100.
+"The Middle" peaked at number five on the US Billboard Hot 100.
 Taylor Weatherby of Billboard commented that the song "may have drawn the roadmap for a reliable new path to crossover success."
 On October 5, 2018, Morris performed as a special guest during Taylor Swift's Reputation Stadium Tour in Arlington, Texas, performing "The Middle" with Swift.

 Morris's next studio album Girl was released on March 8, 2019.
 According to Morris, the songs reflected her own experiences as a young woman while also highlighting the experiences of other women her age.
 Rolling Stone rated the album three and a half stars, calling it "where Morris makes her pop move".
 It topped the Billboard country albums chart and the reached the top five of the Billboard 200.
 She embarked on Girl: The World Tour in 2019.
-Its lead single of the same name reached the number one spot on the Billboard country airplay chart and number eight on the Billboard country songs chart.
+Its lead single of the same name reached the number one spot on the US Country Airplay chart and number eight on the US Country Songs chart.
 It was followed by the second single "The Bones", which topped both the Country Airplay and Country Songs charts in 2020.
 A duet version with Hozier became her second crossover pop hit, peaking at number 12 on the Hot 100 and number one on the adult contemporary chart.
 Girl won Album of the Year at the 2019 Country Music Association Awards.